Beautiful view of the Eiffel Tower

 Walk along Paris’s broad sidewalks and admire its architecture.
 The Arc de Triomphe provides stunning views.
 For even better sights, climb to the top.
 Let the city’s beauty enchant you.

-Paris is called for its timeless beauty.
-Iconic landmarks showcase its rich history and stunning architecture.
+Paris is known for its timeless beauty.
+Iconic landmarks showcase their rich history and stunning architecture.
 Dive into the city’s charm.
 Let these sights guide your Paris trip.

 Versailles Palace